tinymce/dispute/readme.md

 Dispute provides instances for common TypeScript types, as well as for `any` types, using type inspection.
 It is also extendable to types which can't be compared correctly with type inspection - e.g. church-encoded types.

+Dispute is used in the [Bedrock](https://github.com/tinymce/bedrock) test runner.